Sherrilyn Ifill

-Sherrilyn Ifill (born December 17, 1962) is an American lawyer and the Vernon E. Jordan, Jr., Esq.
+Sherrilyn Ifill (born December 17, 1962) is an American attorney and the Vernon E. Jordan, Jr., Esq.
 Endowed Chair in Civil Rights (Vernon E. Jordan) at Howard University.
-She is a law professor and former president and director-counsel of the NAACP Legal Defense Fund.
-She was the Legal Defense Fund's seventh president since Thurgood Marshall founded the organization in 1940.
+She is a law professor and the former president and director-counsel of the NAACP Legal Defense Fund.
+She was the seventh president of the Legal Defense Fund, an organization that Thurgood Marshall founded in 1940.
 Ifill is a nationally recognized expert on voting rights and judicial selection.
 In 2021, Time named her one of the 100 most influential people in the world on its annual Time 100 list.
 In 2025, she was elected to the American Philosophical Society.

 Early life and education

-Sherrilyn Ifill was born on December 17, 1962, in Queens, New York to Lester and Myrtle.
-She is the youngest of 10 children.
-Her mother died when she was 6 years old.
-She graduated from Hillcrest High School.
-Ifill has an A.B. from Vassar College and a J.D. from New York University School of Law.
+Sherrilyn Ifill was born on December 17, 1962, in Queens, New York to Myrtle and Lester Ifill.
+She is the youngest of ten children.
+Her mother died when she was six years old.
+A graduate of Hillcrest High School, Ifill was awarded an A.B. from Vassar College and a J.D. from New York University School of Law.

-She and the late PBS NewsHour anchor Gwen Ifill were first cousins.
-Their family immigrated to the U.S. from Barbados, with Sherrilyn's and Gwen's fathers, who were brothers, both becoming African Methodist Episcopal ministers.
+She and the late PBS NewsHour anchor Gwen Ifill were first cousins whose family immigrated to the U.S. from Barbados.
+Their fathers were brothers and both of them became African Methodist Episcopal ministers.